ashwinvis/myst-reader/README.md

 * `PANDOC_ARGS`
 * `PANDOC_EXTENSIONS`

-In the `PANDOC_ARGS` setting, you may specify any arguments supported by Pandoc, as shown below:
+In the `PANDOC_ARGS` setting, you may specify any arguments supported by MyST, as shown below:

 ```python
 PANDOC_ARGS = [